NUCLEAR-BOMB/option/README.md

 You can disable individual built-in traits to avoid using platform specific behavior for specific types.
 Or you can disable built-in traits entirely with a macro definition.

+# Examples

+You can find examples in the `examples/` directory.

+- `functions.cpp`: functions that are defined in the `opt` namespace.
+- `methods.cpp`: unique methods for the library.
+- `operators.cpp`: unique operators for the library.
+- `option_traits.cpp`: creating custom option trait.

+The output of all the examples is checked using script at `examples/check.py`.

 [^1]: When possible uses [*Address Sanitizers*][AddressSanitizer] and [*Undefined Behavior Sanitizer*][UndefinedSanitizer].
 Note that some compilers/versions have unstable sanitizer support, so the CI tests are disables that options.